JoshuaEgwuatu/Capstone-Spring2023-CitizenAirQualitySensor/Documentation/Experimentation/Communication_Experimentation.md

 * TCP Client
   * HTTP has been chosen for accessing the server instead, so it is sufficient to know that the ESP8266 can do TCP to then achieve a HTTP Client
 * UART receiving data and instructions
-  * It is expected that UART will be operable from purchase
+  * UART is required to work to even flash the ESP8266, so it is simple it works or doesn't.
+We were able to flash it, so the UART works.

 ### Wi-Fi Capabilities
 * For this test, we are actually going to be measuring the range of the ESP8266 to connect to the Wi-Fi.
 This is to help see how far a user can place the device from a router and still work.
 For this test, a simple code has been created that just marks the time it starts to connect to the Wi-Fi and marks the time that it fully connects.
 This is just to see how long of a delay may be needed before sampling from the senosrs.
 This is under normal conditions with few obstacles or inclement weather.
 Distance is gradually increased after each success until a failure occurs.